santiagocandia/Data-Viz/virtual-casino-test/README.md

 # Virtual Casino Assessment Test

-## This exercise has been part of a selection process for the position of Data Analyst for a Virtual Casino
+## This exercise has been part of a selection process for the Data Analyst position at a Virtual Casino